open-telemetry/oteps/text/0250-Composite_Samplers.md

 #### Required Arguments for GetThreshold:

-The arguments are the same as for [`ShouldSample`](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/sdk.md#shouldsample).
+The arguments are the same as for [`ShouldSample`](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/sdk.md#shouldsample) except for the `TraceId`.

 - `Context` with parent Span.
 - Name of the Span to be created.